StuartRiffle/ragtag-tiger/README.md

 - allows basic control of LLM inference parameters (temperature, etc)
 - can tack together system prompts and queries from multiple sources
 - supports interactive "chat" mode on the command line

+It's mostly the same boilerplate/glue you were going to have to write anyway.
+If this code saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with ChatGPT, please feel free to buy me a coffee.

 ## Setup
 ```